-'3.
-By way of derogation from Article 495d, institutions shall apply a conversion factor of 10 % to off-balance-sheet items in the form of unconditionally cancellable commitments.';

-(213) in Article 429g, paragraph 1 is replaced by the following:

-'1.
-Institutions shall treat cash related to regular-way purchases and financial assets related to regular-way sales which remain on the balance sheet until the settlement date as assets in accordance with Article 429(4), point (a).';

-- (a) in paragraph 1, the following points are added: - (h) their exposures to ESG risks, including:

-(i) their existing and new exposures to fossil fuel sector entities;(ii) their exposures to physical risks and transition risks;

-(i) their crypto-asset exposures;';
+- (b) paragraph 3 is replaced by the following: - '3.
+By way of derogation from Article 495d, institutions shall apply a conversion factor of 10 % to off-balance-sheet items in the form of unconditionally cancellable commitments.'; - (213) in Article 429g, paragraph 1 is replaced by the following: - '1.
+Institutions shall treat cash related to regular-way purchases and financial assets related to regular-way sales which remain on the balance sheet until the settlement date as assets in accordance with Article 429(4), point (a).'; - (214) Article 430 is amended as follows: - (a) in paragraph 1, the following points are added: - '(h) their exposures to ESG risks, including: - (i) their existing and new exposures to fossil fuel sector entities; - (ii) their exposures to physical risks and transition risks; - (i) their crypto-asset exposures;';